frjr17/frjr17/README.md

 # Hello, I'm Hernan Valencia 👋

-I'm a passionate Fullstack and DevOps Developer, constantly learning and adapting to new technologies to create high-quality web applications.
+I'm a passionate Fullstack Developer, constantly learning and adapting to new technologies to create high-quality web applications.
 My focus is to create user-friendly and scalable web solutions that deliver a seamless experience.

 ## My Skills